ca4ti/FrugalVox/README.md

 ### Running from Docker Compose

-Add this to your `compose.yaml`, replacing `$PWD/example-config` with your configuration direcory path:
+Add this to your `compose.yaml`, replacing `$PWD/example-config` with your configuration directory path:

 ```yaml
 services: